Date of Degree

 A history of at least one HPEE was reported by 23 percent of participants.
 Significant adverse associations were observed between HPEEs and two of the nine NB tests.
 Participants with HPEEs were, on average, 4.9 seconds slower on a test of visual scanning/processing, and 2.2 seconds slower on a test of visual scanning/motor speed.
 Overall, small but meaningful associations were observed between HPEEs and adverse CNS function.

 When associations were examined between pesticide use and PNS function, five of six neurological physical examination outcomes were associated with ever-use of one or more OP pesticides.
 Odds ratios ranged from 1.9 to 3.1.
 However, mostly null associations were observed between OP pesticide use and electrophysiological tests, hand strength, sway speed and vibrotactile threshold.
 This study provides some evidence that long-term exposure to OP pesticides is associated with impaired PNS function.

 In summary, our results suggest that exposure to a few individual OP pesticides as well as HPEEs may contribute to adverse neurological function.
 The observed exposure-effect associations were present after adjustment for confounding and were independent of past-diagnosed pesticide poisoning.
 We believe this research contributes important new evidence to an inconsistent literature.
 Reducing pesticide exposure and preventing HPEEs among pesticide applicators remain important public health goals.

 Agricultural Health Study, long-term effects, neurobehavioral, neurological, organophosphates, pesticide applicators

 Copyright 2010 Sarah Elizabeth Starks

 Starks, Sarah Elizabeth.
-"Neurological outcomes among pesticide applicators." dissertation, University of Iowa, 2010.
+"Neurological outcomes among pesticide applicators."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.